mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 medperf_webui
 ```

-## Inference Setup with MedPerf (Benchmark Owner)
+## Defining the Benchmark

-### Implement a Valid Workflow
+### Defining the benchmark Components

 The implementation of a valid workflow is accomplished by implementing three Containers:

-- Data Preparator Container: This Container prepares raw data into MedPerf-compatible datasets for AI model execution.
+- **Data Preparator Container:** This Container prepares raw data into MedPerf-compatible datasets for AI model execution.

-- Reference Model Container: Provides an example AI model compatible with the data preparation Container.
+- **Reference Model Container:** Provides an example AI model compatible with the data preparation Container.

-- Metrics Container: Evaluates model performance using outputs from the reference model Container.
+- **Metrics Container:** Evaluates model performance using outputs from the reference model Container.

 ### Develop a Demo Dataset